DeAndre Hopkins Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Season Stats

+- Hopkins' 367 receiving yards lead all receivers on the Cardinals.
+He's been targeted 38 times and has registered 26 receptions and six touchdowns (61.2 yards per game).

-- So far this season, 19.5% of the 195 passes thrown by his team have gone Hopkins' way.
+- Hopkins has been the target of 38 of his team's 195 passing attempts this season, or 19.5% of the target share.

-- Hopkins has seen the ball thrown his way 10 times in the red zone this season, 27.0% of his team's 37 red zone pass attempts.
+- With 10 targets in the red zone this season, Hopkins has been on the receiving end of 27.0% of his team's 37 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Hopkins' matchup with the Texans.